skwp/dotfiles/README.md

  * Ctrl-\ - Show NerdTree (project finder) and expose current file
  * cf - Copy Filename of current file into system (not vi) paste buffer
  * // - clear the search
+ * ,, - use EasyMotion - type that and then type one of the highlighted letters.
+I'm just exploring this one.

+Setup for Git
+---
+To use the gitconfig (some of the git bash aliases rely on my git aliases)

+    ln -s ~/.dotfiles/gitconfig ~/.gitconfig

+Read through the gitconfig to find out what's in store.

+OSX Hacks
+---
+The osx file is a bash script that sets up sensible defaults for devs and power users under osx.
+Read through it before running it.

 Credits
 ===